JieJhih/nextepc-www/posts/docs/tutorial/1-your_first_lte.md

 ## 1. Prerequisites

-First, you have to prepare USRP B200/B210 to run srsENB and NextEPC testing.
+First, you have to prepare USRP B200/B210 to run srsENB.
 However, please keep in mind that you would still need a fairly high-end PC (at least dual-core i5, better quad-core i7) with USB 3.0 to attach the USRP B200/B210.

 #
 Also, for USRP B200/B210 you will need a GPS antenna for clock synchronization.
 We think that you have a window near your desk where you can put the small GPS patch antenna.
 In our case, 1 or 2 meters antenna cable is used between desk/computer and the window.